onebeyond/css-pills/docs/pills/z-index-in-css-tips-tricks-and-use-cases.md

 ## Conclusion

 Using `z-index` carelessly or excessively can cause problems.
-As, one of the main issues with `z-index` is that it can easily create confusion and unexpected behaviors in your layout, especially when dealing with multiple overlapping elements.
+One of the main issues with `z-index` is that it can easily create confusion and unexpected behaviors in your layout, especially when dealing with multiple overlapping elements.

 Additionally, `z-index` can also lead to accessibility issues, as it can obscure content and make it difficult or impossible for users to interact with it.
 This is especially true for users who rely on assistive technologies such as screen readers.